enclavewow/enclavewow.github.io/_tabs/leadership.md

 ![Anmorata](/images/anmo.jpg){: width="120" height="120" .left}

 **Anmorata** (he/him), also known as Daddy Momo, plays a big, strong tank and is the newest officer of our guild.
 His skills at tanking are legendary — rumour has it he once took down the Lich King in a most unconventional setting.
-With his funny, caring, and charismatic nature, Anmorata is set to lead our raids starting in the Cataclysm expansion and is a cherished member of our community.
+With his funny, caring, and charismatic nature, Anmorata is set to lead our raid starting in Cataclysm and is a cherished member of our community.